-Waitstaff Training
+CULARTS 10316132 Waitstaff Training

 Waitstaff training encompasses the art of service and the importance of front of the house work in the culinary program.
-Students learn how to properly interact with guest and provide high quality service to guest.
-They learn the fundamentals of table service and proper techniques for service.
-Along with gaining insight on guest service students learn the procedures for entering guest orders and interacting with the kitchen staff.
-They will be provided with management opportunities that will require critical thinking and make important decision on how to handle specific situations.
+Students learn to provide high quality service to guests and the fundamental techniques of table service.
+Students will also gain insight on entering guest orders and interacting with the kitchen staff.
+They will be provided with management opportunities that will require critical thinking and decision making.